khamusa/rspec-graphql_matchers/README.md

-Using your type objects directly has the advantage that if you decide to rename the type your specs won't break, as they would had you hardcoded the type name as a String.
+Using your type objects directly has the advantage that if you decide to rename the type your specs won't break, as they would had you hardcoded it as a String.

-You can also use the built-in GraphQL scalar types:
+You can also use the built-in [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) scalar types:

 ```ruby
 # ensure you have the GraphQL type definer available in your tests